wolvXIII/Widget-Examples/README.md

-# Widget-Examples
+# Widget-Snippets

-Easy to use snippet.
+Easy to use snippets.
 Just copy/paste parts of the code to create your own pages!